minio/warp/README.md

 If multiple hosts were used statistics for each host will also be displayed.

+A similar benchmark is called `versioned` which operates on versioned objects.

 ## GET

 Benchmarking get operations will upload `--objects` objects of size `--obj.size`